Your expert guide: the best museums in Mexico

 Mexico City

-Most of Mexico’s most famous and most important museums are unsurprisingly located in Mexico’s incredible capital city, Mexico City (CDMX).
 This is one of my most favourite cities in the entire world and one of the the reasons I love it so much is the seemingly never-ending supply of museums to visit.
-I’ve been to at least 30 of them already and am still looking out for new ones to explore.
-Obviously, we aren’t going to list all the museums here, instead, just the most famous, the very best, and perhaps a few of my strange favourites as a little freebie.
+I’ve been to over 40 of them already and I still have a long list of more to explore.

 Museo Anahuacalli

 While a museum that is case after case of small clay figures may not sound like it’s going to be super fun, I assure you, it really is.
-This collection gave me a completely different view of pre-hispanic Mexican society and family life.
+This thoughtful collection gave me a completely different view of pre-hispanic Mexican society and family life.

 As an added bonus, there is an enormous chamber with a number of Rivera’s mural sketches that can hold one’s attention for hours.